paterson1720/remix-breeze/packages/auth/README.md

 Now you have a full registration, authentication and password reset flow.

-## Advanced Usage (Custom Database Adapter)
+## Advanced Usage

+The default flow and setups will work with most apps, but if you want more control, @remix-breeze/auth allows you to provide your own adapter, sessionStorage to have full control on your authentication logic and database interaction.

+## Provide a Custom Database Adapter

-If you want to use a different ORM like Drizzle instead of prisma or even no ORM at all with `@remix-breeze/auth`, you can implement your own database adapter and pass it to the `createBreezeAuth`config.
+If you want to use a different ORM like Drizzle instead of prisma or even no ORM at all with `@remix-breeze/auth`, you can implement your own database adapter and pass it to the `createBreezeAuth` configuration options.

 To create your own adapter, refer to the implementation of the [Prisma Adapter](https://github.com/paterson1720/remix-breeze/blob/main/packages/auth/lib/adapters/prisma.ts) or the [MongoDB Adapter](https://github.com/paterson1720/remix-breeze/blob/main/packages/auth/lib/adapters/mongodb.ts).
 Re-implement all the methods to interact with your db and return the same data structure for each methods.